grace-notes/website/contents/topics/holy-spirit.md

 provision that gives glory to God for all support and blessing in life, rather than taking the attitude that one is self-made.

-**Conditions of Fruit-Bearing**
+### Conditions of Fruit-Bearing ###

 The following are required in order for a Christian to have spiritual
 fruit:

-• Contact with the living water: Ps.
+* Contact with the living water: Ps.
 1:3; Eze.
 47:12

-• Spiritual receptivity: Matt.
+* Spiritual receptivity: Matt.
 13:23

-• Death of the old life: John 12:24
+* Death of the old life: John 12:24

-• Chastening (pruning): John 15:2
+* Chastening (pruning): John 15:2

-• Abiding in Christ: John 15:4
+* Abiding in Christ: John 15:4

-SINS AGAINST THE HOLY SPIRIT
+## Sins Against the Holy Spirit

 The Bible speaks of five types of sin which can be committed against the Holy Spirit.
 Two are committed by unbelievers only and the other three are committed by Christians.

-**Sins By Unbelievers Only**
+### Sins By Unbelievers Only ###

-• Resistance of the Holy Spirit: Acts 7:51.
+* Resistance of the Holy Spirit: Acts 7:51.
 This is rejection of the Lord Jesus Christ and a rejection of the pre-salvation ministry of the Holy Spirit (John 16:7-11) through the sin of unbelief

-• Blasphemy of the Holy Spirit: Matt.
+* Blasphemy of the Holy Spirit: Matt.
 12:31, 32.
 This refers to rejection of Jesus Christ during His ministry on earth (during the previous dispensation, the Age of the Jews).

-**Sins by Believers**
+### Sins by Believers ###

-• Lying to the Holy Spirit: Acts 5:3.
+* Lying to the Holy Spirit: Acts 5:3.
 This refers to false motivation, approval of the lust sin.

-• Grieving the Holy Spirit: Eph.
+* Grieving the Holy Spirit: Eph.
 4:30.
 Refers to producing sins from the area of weakness in the sin nature.
 Any sin in the life of the believer which involves a moral or ethical issue.

-• Quenching the Holy Spirit: 1 Thess.
+* Quenching the Holy Spirit: 1 Thess.
 5:19.
 Producing human good from the areas of strength in the sin nature.
 Examples: giving, prayer, witnessing for the purpose of gaining approval.
 Human good soothes the conscience and keeps the believer from confessing his sin.